 It might seem like my blog has a lot to do with baking, lately.
-I’ve been updating my dessert menu; organizing it properly and that means posting the results.
-So if you’re tired of it, thanks for bearing with me – but now here’s a “Must Make” Cookie.
-Jaques Torres’ Chocolate Mudslide Cookies.
+I’ve been updating all of my Dessert Menus; organizing them properly and that means posting the results.
+So if you’re tired of multiple posts on Desserts, thanks for bearing with me.
+So I thought I’d reward you with a cookie, but not just any cookie.
+It’s a “Must Make.”
+These are Jacques Torres’ Chocolate Mudslide Cookies.

-I have to say: Chocolate Mudslide Cookies are “OMG” delish.
+I have some high praise for these Chocolate Mudslide Cookies.
+They are “OMG” delish.
 I mean, they’re crazy decadent good.
-They’ll spoil you for every other chocolate cookie out there.
+They are “spoil you for every other chocolate cookie out there” good.
 To say they’re the best cookie I’ve ever eaten would be an understatement.

 And these should be crazy good.
-There’s almost 2 1/2 pounds of chocolate in Chocolate Mudslide Cookies.
-Granted, the recipe makes about 40 cookies, but still?!!
-They don’t call Jacques “Mr. Chocolate” for nothing!
+There are almost 2 1/2 pounds of chocolate in Chocolate Mudslide Cookies.
+Granted, the recipe makes 36 cookies, but still?!!
+They don’t call Chef Jaques Torres “Mr. Chocolate” for nothing!

-A few things to know: When whipping your eggs into the sugar/cream mix, mix well after each.
+A few things to know about making these cookies: When whipping your eggs into the sugar/cream mix, mix well after each egg.
 You’ll end up with a foamy mix that just about doubles in size.
 Gently fold in the flour and make sure your melted chocolate is cooled to room temperature.
 Don’t try to cheat on that or you’ll be disappointed with the end product.

-Do bake on parchment – you’ll want to pull the cookies off the hot sheet in one fell swoop and they’ll be too delicate to use a spatula and don’t over bake – the cookies are mostly chocolate and can scorch in a heartbeat, leaving a bitter taste.
+Do bake on parchment – you’ll want to pull the cookies off the hot sheet in one fell swoop and they’ll be too delicate to use a spatula on.
+Whatever you do, don’t over bake – the cookies are mostly chocolate and can scorch in a heartbeat, leaving a bitter taste.
 You’ll also want them to be a bit gooey, because…well, you can see why!